Global Challenges in Transport: Climate Change mitigation and adaptation

 In brief

 This 6-week online course introduces a range of approaches to thinking about climate change and transport, with particular emphasis on scaling strategies across different communities, cultures, and geographies.
-It proposes a variety of theoretical and methodological approaches for developing policy and financing projects informed by climate change contingencies.
-The course adopts a strong interdisciplinary and interactive approach including insights from social science, and human geography.
+It proposes a variety of theoretical and methodological approaches for developing transport policies aimed at reducing emissions while being resilient to increased weather extremes.
+The course adopts a strong interdisciplinary and interactive approach including visions of academic disciplines related to the social sciences and human geography, as well as insights from industry and non-profit organisations.

 The estimated time commitment for this course is 42 hours including independent study, group work, and live sessions.